MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 125.0.2535.X: May X, 2024

+Fixed various bugs and performance issues.

+### Feature updates

+- **Improved user experience for Purview copy/paste controls in Edge.** Our Purview cut/copy/paste experience is now more user friendly with self-dismissing dialogs on successful paste.
+The existing "Paste to supported browsers" setting allows organizations to classify and protect the content that end users can paste – both to specific websites and through supported browsers.
+You can follow the instructions in [Use Endpoint data loss prevention (DLP)](/purview/endpoint-dlp-using?tabs=purview#create-your-dlp-policy) to create the DLP policy.

 ## Version 125.0.2535.13: April 29, 2024